AngelaYu-3/AngelaYu-3/README.md

 ## Hi, I'm Angela! 👩🏻‍💻

-I am a Dean's Merit Scholar at the University of Rochester pursuing an undergraduate Computer Science Major with a Political Science Minor.
+I am a President's Scholar at the University of Maryland, College Park pursuing an undergraduate Computer Science Major with a Political Science Minor.

 I am interested in applications of machine learning, integration of hardware and software (computer architecture, operating systems etc), and intersectional areas of technology and policy especially in regards to AI regulation.